 What to Expect from a Melanoma Screening and Treatment

 Occasionally, the doctor finds advanced melanoma or tumors on difficult to treat areas such as fingers or toes.
-Referral to qualified general or plastic surgeons will be best to ensure safe and successful removal.
+Referral to qualified surgeons will be best to ensure safe and successful removal.
 Early detection is the key to avoiding this eventuality, so be certain to schedule regular appointments with your dermatologist.

 How Much Does a Melanoma Screening and Treatment Cost in Birmingham?